 The working principle behind Li-Fi is simple.
 This technology is fundamentally similar to Wi-Fi and other wireless communication technologies because it also uses electromagnetic radiation to transmit data over free space.
 Note that it also has its fair share of advantages and disadvantages.

-However, it is important to note that Wi-Fi and most wireless communication technologies such as Bluetooth and long-distance 3G and 5G technologies use radio waves and microwaves.
+However, it is important to note that Wi-Fi and most wireless communication technologies such as Bluetooth and long-distance 3G, 4G and 4G LTE, and 5G technologies use radio waves and microwaves.
 Li-Fi uses higher-frequency electromagnetic radiation within the infrared light, the visible light, and ultraviolet radiation region of the electromagnetic spectrum.

 Existing Li-Fi operational concepts and experimental applications currently involve the use of visible light.
 To be specific, the team of Haas and other groups and companies have promoted the use of light-emitting diode or LED lamps to transmit data wirelessly.
 These lamps are essentially the router used for processing data from an external source and forwarding the corresponding data packets between computers or devices.